daniel3735928559/pijemont/README.md

   contained values.
 If the type is a non-container (such as a string or number), then

-These behave in
-type-specific ways, and we will go through their behaviour in each case now:
+Some of these keys have type-specific behaviour, which we shall describe in each case when we specify the types below.

+## Allowed types

 ### `number | num | float`

+#### Notes on type specifier keys:

-* `values`: May be a list of lists of conditions, such as `` that the numbers must satisfy, such as `[">= 2", "< 3", "== 4"]`
+* `values`: May be a specification of conditions that the numbers must satisfy, such as `[">= 2", "< 3", "== 4"]`

-* `default`: A default value for the argument that will pre-populate the form object.
-May be omitted.
+#### HTML form

 The form input for this argument will be a numeric input text field.

-### `string | str`
+### `string | str | multiline`

+Corresponds to a string input.

+#### Notes on type specifier keys:

 * `values`: May be absent or may be a list of strings.

-* `default`: A default string value for the argument that will pre-populate the form object.
-May be omitted.
+#### HTML form

-If the `values` key is absent, arbitrary strings are allowed and the corresponding form input will be a text field.
+If type is `str` or `string`, then if the `values` key is absent, arbitrary strings are allowed and the corresponding form input will be a text field.
 If `values` is a list of strings, then the input will be a select with each of the list items as options.

+, the HTML form will be a textfield.
+If
+`multiline`, it will be a textarea.

 ### `boolean | bool`

+#### Notes on type specifier keys:

 * `values`: Should be omitted.
-* `default`: A default string value for the argument that will pre-populate the form object.
-May be omitted.

-If the `values` key is absent, arbitrary strings are allowed and the corresponding form input will be a text field.
-If `values` is a list of strings, then the input will be a select with each of the list items as options.

-### `multiline`

-* `values`: Should be omitted.
-* `default`: A default string value for the argument that will pre-populate the form object.
-May be omitted.

-The form input for this argument will be a textarea.
+* `default`: A default boolean value, `true` or `false`.

+#### HTML form

+In the HTML form, this will show up as a checkbox.

 ### `list`

+This corresponds to an list argument where all elements are of a fixed, specified type.

+#### Notes on type specifier keys:

 * `values`: Should be a type specifier dictionary describing the type of each list element.

 * `default`: A list of objects that are valid defaults for the type of the list element.
 May be omitted.

+#### HTML form

 This will generate the appropriate form for the given type specifier dictionary and will allow the user to add or remove these objects from the list at will.

-### `dict`
+### `dict | dictionary | map`

+This corresponds to an dictionary argument with specified keys where each corresponding value has a specified type.

+#### Notes on type specifier keys:

 * `values`: Should be a dictionary whose keys are strings and whose values are type specifier dictionaries.

 * `default`: A dictionary of objects whose keys are a subset of the keys in `values` and whose values are valid default values for the corresponding type specifiers.
 May be omitted.

+#### HTML form

 This will generate, for each key, the appropriate form for the corresponding type specifier dictionary.

+### `tuple`

+This corresponds to a list argument with a fixed number of values, each of which is of a specified type (and the types for the different values may differ).

+#### Notes on type specifier keys:

+* `values`: Should be a dictionary whose keys are increasing integers starting from 0, and whose values are type specifier dictionaries.

+* `default`: A dictionary of objects whose keys are a subset of the keys in `values` and whose values are valid default values for the corresponding type specifiers.
+May be omitted.

+#### HTML form

+This will generate, for each key, the appropriate form for the corresponding type specifier dictionary.

 ### `oneof`

+This specified multiple named arguments where exactly one of them should be present

+#### Notes on type specifier keys:

 * `values`: Should be a dictionary whose keys are strings and whose values are type specifier dictionaries.
 * `default`: A dictionary of objects whose keys are a subset of the keys in `values` and whose values are valid default values for the corresponding type specifiers.
 May be omitted.

+#### HTML form

 This will generate, for each key, the appropriate form for the corresponding type specifier dictionary, and a radio button allowing the user to select which single one of the inputs they wish to provide.

+### `any | stuff | file`

+This corresponds to an input that can be any object and whose value is unchecked

+#### Notes on type specifier keys:

+* `values`: Should be omitted
+* `default`: May be any object

+#### HTML form

+For `any` or `stuff` types, this will generate a textarea form element.
+For `file` types, this will generate a file upload widget in the HTML form that will send the base64-encoded file contents.